First presidency of Rafael Caldera: Human rights policy

+Infrastructure policy

+Inauguration of the Cota Mil (Boyacá Avenue) by President Rafael Caldera.

+Among the works completed during his government were the inauguration of the Poliedro de Caracas, Parque Central, the building of the Central Bank of Venezuela, the Museum of Contemporary Art of Caracas and the Ríos Reyna Hall of the Teresa Carreño Cultural Complex in Caracas, as well as the Soto Museum of Ciudad Bolívar.
+Health centers were also constructed, including the Central Hospital of Maracay, the Dr. Miguel Pérez Carreño Hospital and the Los Magallanes de Catia Hospital in Caracas.

+In transportation infrastructure, the Distribuidor El Ciempiés, the Prados del Este-La Trinidad Highway, the Cimarrón Andresote Central-Western Highway and Boyacá Avenue were inaugurated.
+Likewise, airports such as La Chinita International Airport, Santiago Mariño Caribbean International Airport and Josefa Camejo International Airport were created.

+Media policy

+First Lady Alicia Pietri de Caldera chaired the Children's Festival Foundation and created the television program Sopotocientos.

 Defense

 On December 9, 1970, Rafael Caldera created the Great Marshal of Ayacucho Institute of National Higher Defence Studies (IAEDEN) to further the development of a state security perspective and to contribute to the defense culture of the nation.

 Caldera, who raised the tax on the rent to the oil companies to 60 percent, initiated the construction of El Tablazo petrochemical complex in Zulia.
 Led by finance minister Luis Enrique Oberto, Caldera's government began the process of nationalizing Venezuela's oil industry.
 He also inaugurated the Poliedro de Caracas and the Miguel Pérez Carreño Hospital in Caracas and concluded the demarcation of borders with Brazil.

 Rafael Caldera ended his first term as president on March 12, 1974, and was replaced by Carlos Andrés Pérez, from Acción Democrática, who won the 1973 elections.

 Security

 Pacification of Venezuela

 In 1969, the new government inherited a country with active urban and rural guerrilla movements, bans on two important political parties, and many political leaders imprisoned.
 From the beginning of Caldera's presidency, this practice was suspended and constitutional guarantees thereafter were maintained.

 The government arrived with an attitude of ideological pluralism and dialogue across the political spectrum, entered into talks with the armed groups, legalized leftist parties, and released jailed politicians, demanding only that they stay within Venezuelan law.

 As a result of this effort, by the end of Caldera's presidency, for the first time in many years, no significant political organization in Venezuela planned to take control of the government by violent means.
 At the 1973 elections, leaders of the former guerrilla movements were elected as senators and deputies.